GoogleCloudPlatform/fda-mystudies/TerraformOutput/README.md

     them over with value substitutions to a target local directory to host your new final Terraform configs.

-1. Make sure the GCS bucket referred to in new_state has been manually created before running `terraform init`; this is where terraform will store its deployment state.

 1. Run [rename.sh](./rename.sh) in this directory (later referenced as the original directory) to copy the Deployment Phase 1 configs to your target directory.